Wicked (musical): International tour (2016–2018)

 Wickeds international tour opened on July 13, 2016, at the Alhambra Theatre in Bradford, England.
 Jacqueline Hughes starred as Elphaba, with Carly Anderson as Glinda and Bradley Jaden as Fiyero.
 Alongside them Steven Pinder as the Wizard and Doctor Dillamond and Kim Ismay as Madame Morrible.
 Bradford was the only UK stop of the tour, which then performed in Singapore and in other cities worldwide.
 Jodie Steele was standby for Elphaba in this production.

 Other international productions

-A full Japanese production of Wicked by the Shiki Theatre Company opened in Tokyo, Japan, on June 17, 2007, and subsequently moved to Osaka, Fukoka and Nagoya, before closing in Sapporo on November 6, 2016.
+A full Japanese production of Wicked by the Shiki Theatre Company opened in Tokyo, Japan, on June 17, 2007, and subsequently moved to Osaka, Fukuoka and Nagoya, before closing in Sapporo on November 6, 2016.
 To celebrate their 70th anniversary, the company produced a Japanese revival of the show from October 2023 to January 2024.
 An Asian tour began at Singapore's Grand Theater on December 6, 2011, with Australian actresses Suzie Mathers as Glinda and Jemma Rix as Elphaba.
 It closed on October 6, 2012.